 - Gain: Controls the input volume and how much signal goes into the amp circuit.
 Too much gain will give you distortion (sometimes desirable), too little and you aren’t taking full advantage of the amp’s power.
 Usually you want it “hot” enough that the signal just starts to clip – or distort – when you play loudly.

 - EQ (Equalization): Controls the amount a frequency band is amplified.
 EQ is often configured as a single knob that fades between exaggerating bass or treble, or as a three knob setup that give separate volume to low, middle, and high frequency ranges.

-Let’s be honest, 90% of people who want to try plugging in their ‘ukulele do so because they want to play around with fun sounds they’ve heard about.
+Let’s be honest, 90% of people who want to try plugging in their ‘ukulele do so because they want to play around with the fun sounds they’ve heard about.
 These fun sounds are created by effects pedals – circuits housed in a box that add to or change the signal.
-There’s a whole page for more on effects:

 Feedback is the nasty screeching sound that you hear when a mic gets too close to a speaker.
 This can also happen with acoustic instruments and in a lower register.
 You get feedback when the speaker vibrates the pickup source and feeds the signal back through the system.
 This creates a loop that gets louder and louder.